davidezeji/cntf-main/open5gs/infrastructure/README.md

 ```
 ## CI/CD

 Gitlab CI is the automation tool of choice for deploying Open5GS's infrastructure.
-The pipeline stages concerning infrastructure creation effectively test, build, deploy and destroy the resources defined by the terraform configurations in the EKS module.
+The pipeline stages concerning infrastructure effectively test, build, deploy and destroy the resources defined by the terraform configurations in the EKS module.
 ```
 stages:
   - validate